-The ST54J A01 is a serial access microcontroller designed for secure mobile applications.
-It incorporates the most recent generation of ARM processors for embedded secure systems.

-Their SecurCore® SC300TM 32-bit RISC core is built on the Cortex®-M3 core with additional security features to help to protect against advanced forms of attacks.

-- The ST54J A01 provides high performance thanks to a fast SC300 processor, cryptoaccelerators and improved Flash memory operations. - 22 Cadenced at 100 MHz, the SC300TM core brings great performance and excellent code density thanks to the Thumb®-2 instruction set. - Strong and multiple fault protection mechanisms ensure a guaranteed high-detection coverage that facilitates the development of highly secure software.
-This is achieved by using two CPUs in locked-step mode, error codes in sensitive memories and hardware logic. - 24 Different derivative devices may be configured depending on the customer needs: - either by ST during the manufacturing or packaging process, - or by the customer during the packaging, composite product integration, or personnalisation process. - The derivative devices all share the same hardware design and the same maskset (denoted by the Master identification number).
-The Master identification number is unique for all product configurations. - The configuration of the derivative devices is realized in Admin configuration, by ST or by the customer.
-It can impact the available NVM size, IOs, the availability of Nescrypt, MIFARE accelerator, and the availability of the LPU, as detailed here below:
+- 18 The ST33J2M0 is a serial access microcontroller designed for secure mobile applications that incorporates the most recent generation of ARM processors for embedded secure systems.
+Its SecurCore® SC300[TM] 32-bit RISC core is built on the Cortex® M3 core with additional security features to help to protect against advanced forms of attacks. - 19 Cadenced at 70 MHz, the SC300[TM] core brings great performance and excellent code density thanks to the Thumb®-2 instruction set. - 20 Strong and multiple fault protection mechanisms ensure a guaranteed high-detection coverage that facilitates the development of highly secure software.
+This is achieved by using two CPUs in locked-step mode, error codes in sensitive memories and hardware logic. - 21 The high-speed embedded Flash memory introduces flexibility to the system. - 22 Different derivative devices may be configured depending on the customer needs: - either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - 23 They all share the same hardware design and the same maskset (denoted by the Master identification number).
+The Master identification number is unique for all product configurations. - 24 The configuration of the derivative devices is realized in Admin configuration, by ST or by the customer.
+It can impact the available NVM size, IOs, the availability of Nescrypt, AES accelerator, EDES accelerator, Crypto1, and the availability of the LPU, as detailed here below: